CM2S/piglot/docs/source/abaqus_solver_fitting/description.md

 ![Mesh and boundary conditions applied.](mesh_and_bc.png)

-We want to find the values for the Young Modulus, the Yield Stress and a second stress point that will define the linear plasticity curve.
-The defined Poisson's ratio is 0.3 and the two strain values for the plasticity curve 0 and 0.25 respectively.
+We want to find the values for the Young's modulus (`Young`), the yield stress (`S1`) and a second stress point (`S2`) that will define the linear plasticity curve.
+The defined Poisson coefficient is 0.3 and the two strain values for the plasticity curve 0 and 0.25 respectively.
-The notation `Young`, `S1` and `S2` is respective to the Young modulus, the yield stress and the second stress value.

 The reference force-displacement response is computed using the following values for these parameters: `Young: 210`, `S1: 325` and `S2: 600`.
 The reference response is provided in the `examples/abaqus_solver_fitting/reference.txt` file.